Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Otherwise, --width will be the minimum length for the final output.
 Default is 20.
       --height HEIGHT, -he HEIGHT
                             The minimum coverage of the transcript.
+If --tex_notex is 2, The minimum coverage is for the average of TEX+ and TEX- libraries.
 The default is 10.
       --width WIDTH, -w WIDTH
                             The minimum length of the transcript without modifying by genome annotation.
 This value will be for the final